Research ethics FAQs

 Please see each subcommittee's application process page (SSH IDREC process, MS IDREC process, OxTREC process) for more details.

-• recruitment material (for example advert, poster, email invitation, website or social media text)
+- recruitment material (for example advert, poster, email invitation, website or social media text)

-• participant information sheets (for some studies, several different versions may be needed for different tasks or activities or for different participant groups)
+- participant information sheets (for some studies, several different versions may be needed for different tasks or activities or for different participant groups)

-• consent form (and assent form if children are participating)
+- consent form (and assent form if children are participating)

-• sample interview and survey questions
+- interview and survey questions

-• debrief (if applicable)
+- debrief (if applicable)

-• protocol (for OxTREC and applications to MS IDREC that require subsequent HRA review)
+- protocol (for OxTREC and applications to MS IDREC that require subsequent HRA review)

-• an authorised fieldwork risk assessment
+- an authorised fieldwork risk assessment

-Guidance on obtaining participants’ informed consent and template documents are available on the Informed consent page
+Guidance on obtaining participants’ informed consent and template documents are available on the Informed consent page.

 See also the FAQs in the After approval section.

 If the project and ethical frame is likely to change from one phase to another, it is better to apply for further approval (either via an amendment or a new project application) closer to the commencement of each phase.
-Practically, it is not possible for CUREC to approve research unless it is provided with enough information to make an appropriate assessment.
+Practically, it is not possible for CUREC subcommittees to approve research unless they are provided with enough information to make an appropriate assessment.
 If, however, you are confident that you have enough information about each phase and that the results of one will not affect another, please seek approval via a single application.

-Per project, the approval given is usually for the project duration proposed in the CUREC application (calculated as the time between project start and end date cited on the application).
+Per project, the approval given is usually for the project duration proposed in the ethics application (calculated as the time between project start and end date cited on the application).
 However, CUREC will grant a minimum approval period of eighteen months and a maximum of five years.
 Should researchers wish to submit project amendments (see FAQs in the After approval section) that extend this five-year duration, they must notify the CUREC subcommittee of this as part of the overall amendment notification, giving a brief summary of the research findings so far and justifying their reasons for extension.

 The terms and conditions of the research funding will indicate whether any form of monitoring is required to ensure that standards of ethical conduct are maintained after the study has received initial approval.